Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Lily Bay State Park | Greenville

-Lily Bay State Park, located at Moosehead Lake in Greenville Maine, could be the most family-friendly of the Maine state parks on our list.
+Lily Bay State Park, located at Moosehead Lake in Greenville, Maine, could be the most family-friendly of the parks on our list.
 It’s a great spot for water activities like fishing, canoeing, kayaking, and swimming.
 It has a boat launch located right in the park.

 Children will love the playground and picnic area and will be delighted to spot rabbits, deer, squirrels, and native species of birds.
 Plus, there is a campground located within the park that is quite popular and includes nearly 100 camping sites.